 so the better the cleaning effect.

 Price.
 Last but by no means least comes the cost of this brush.
 Considering the technology and performance of this sonic tooth brush, you might expect a price over $100.
-In fact, the list price is just under $100, BUT you can get it direct from the manufacturer for around $50.
+In fact, the list price is just under $100, BUT you can get it from Amazon for around $50.

 Having used this brush for a few months, I think that's definitely good value for a candidate for "best electric toothbrush".

 What about any disadvantages?